 10 Microsoft Word Shortcuts You Should Have Heard Of

-For as long as I can remember, Microsoft Word has been a critical part of life.
+For as long as I can remember, MS Word has been a critical part of writing.
 Like everything though, it’s evolved to include a lot of features in the ribbon toolbar that often go unnoticed.
+Almost every feature on Microsoft Word has shortcuts on the keyboard.

-Additionally, your mouse (pad) could soon be redundant as the shortcuts listed below will transform you into a maestro of this particular software.
+Your mouse (pad) could soon be redundant because the shortcuts listed below will transform you into a maestro of the software.

 1) Find and Replace

 With a document as huge as a novel or as diversified as a dissertation, it’s important to ensure consistency.
 In such cases, find and replace comes as a Messiah made even easier to access with a simple F5.

 2) Ctrl + Shift + L